 Gain practical skills and experience

 Combining theory and practice, this course offers a comprehensive introduction to work in the community sector.
-It is highly regarded among community services agencies and includes a fully supervised placement.
+It is highly regarded among community services agencies.

 The Certificate IV in Community Services qualifies you to work in diverse areas including social housing, family violence prevention, residential services, youth work and outreach services.

 Benefit from quality teaching and a developmental approach